iangge/iangge.github.io/_posts/2024-10-29-i-will-not-be-minoring-in-sociology.md

 * Sociology is very interesting to me.
 I like how there’s a lot of overlap with psychology and how it focuses on larger scale societal issues.
 * It’s something I care about.
 I believe that if we better understand the underlying root of social issues, then we can work to fix them.
-* Would connect me more with like-minded people
+* Would connect me more with like-minded people.
 * Would be an interesting complement to my major in Computer Information Systems.
   * The overlap between technology and Sociology is really cool with like computational Sociology, human factors in cybersecurity, human-centered computing, and tech advocacy and policy.